tjbai/p2c/README.md

 Conversion of Python files to C/C++

 #### Checkpoint
-**What's been Impelemented**
+**What's been Implemented**

-We've implemented functionality for parsing, lexing, and converting the AST trees to C code.
+We've implemented functionality for lexing, parsing, and converting the AST trees to C code.

-To test, run `dune test` (all tests should pass)
+To test, run `dune test` (all tests should pass).

-Or run `run.sh` to automatically test, get coverage, and build the project
+Or, run `run.sh` to automatically test, get coverage, and build the project.

 **Next steps**